aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 # This is a Standalone NodeJS Bot!

-there may be Errors if you have the Normal NodeJs Version installed.
+!There may be Errors if you have the Normal NodeJs Version installed.

+!This does not Work with the Mobile Authenticator

 ________